Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Before using supplements to ensure you’re getting the most out of them, your nutrition must be dialed in.
 You wouldn’t start building a house without first having a foundation to build from.

-Taking creatine to build muscle without consuming enough calories and protein as part of your diet is like putting your bathing suit on to go swimming in an empty pool.
-The bathing suit is helpful to swim with but is meaningless if you have a pool with no water to swim in.
+Taking creatine to build muscle without consuming enough calories and protein as part of your diet is like putting your bathing suit on to swim in an empty pool.
+The bathing suit is helpful to swim in but is meaningless if you have a pool with no water to swim in.
 If you want to swim, the pool with water is the critical element.
-Adding swimwear is helpful but you don’t need it.
+Adding swimwear is helpful, but you don’t need it.

 *This is a general guidance note and can dramatically change based on body composition extremes eg. very lean muscle mass or significantly overweight.
 A Dietician or Nutrition Coach can assist you in tailoring specific calorie and macro targets for your goals.